 - 9.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
 Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
 Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
 Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
-Staff will be supported in this by the academy's SENCO, behavior lead and the pastoral team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk)
+Staff will be supported in this by the academy's SENCO, Mental Health Lead, pastoral team, behaviour leads and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 9.5.
+In line with the Equality Act 20104 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and, - use their 'best endeavours' to meet the needs of those with SEND (including children who have unidentified SEND) - 9.6.
+At Ormiston Park Academy, we will make reasonable adjustments for behaviour, according to individual needs.
+Examples of reasonable adjustments include: - Providing equipment for children who struggle with memory and organisation - Allowing 'time out' for a short movement break or to go to a safe space when feeling overwhelmed - Allowing children to move or use a fidget toy agreed by the academy - Adjusting uniform requirements if there are sensory or medical issues - Adjusting seating plans for children who have visual, hearing, sensory, attention or other areas of need - Providing a visual timetable showing what is happening now and what is coming next and making sure any changes are communicated in advance - 9.7.
+Children who have an identified SEND will be supported with their behaviour through the graduated approach of assess, plan, do, review6.
+Where a child continues to experience difficulties, despite evidence-based support and interventions, the academy may involve the following specialists: - Ed Psych

-$^{^{3}}$ See chapter 3 - understanding the link between mental health and behaviour Behaviour Policy 2022-23
+3 See chapter 3 - understanding the link between mental health and behaviour